 Pregnant or breastfeeding.
 Women who are pregnant or breastfeeding should talk to a healthcare professional about using this medication.
 It can pass through the womb as well as transfer through breast milk.

 Drink or consume certain foods.
 There are also certain foods to avoid when taking Cymbalta — and that’s not including alcohol, which can be a big no-no. If you’re concerned by the food list or drinking risks, talk to a healthcare provider for support and guidance.

 Side effects may or may not be a hurdle for you — that’s going to depend on your particular reaction to this medication.
 But if you’re not sure what to do next — whether duloxetine is going to help or harm — here’s what you need to know:

 Living with depression or chronic pain can be miserable.
 Duloxetine, along with many other prescription medications, may help.

 Just because side effects are possible doesn’t make them likely.
 And even in cases where you experience side effects, they’re often preferable to the symptoms you’re trying to treat.

-Your healthcare provider can help you determine if the potential risks are worth the proven benefits, and help get you on the road to brighter days.
+Your healthcare provider can help you determine if the potential risks are worth the proven benefits — and help get you on the road to brighter days.

 If you decide to go off of duloxetine, talk with your healthcare provider about how best to do this.
-The medication can cause withdrawal symptoms if you stop suddenly, so they may opt to slowly wean you off your dosage to minimize these effects.
+The medication can cause withdrawal symptoms if you stop suddenly, so they may want to slowly wean you off your dosage to minimize these effects.